RachelTucker3/lab2-RachelTucker3/readme.md

       1000        -200</b>
 </pre>

+Note: All numbers that start with a '0' are assumed to be _octal_, i.e., number in base 8 ([Wikipedia article](https://en.wikipedia.org/wiki/Octal)).
+Thus, "010" in _octal_ is the number 0 + 8*1 = 8 in decimal.
+Similarly, numbers that start with "0x" are assumed to be _hexadecimal_, i.e., number in base 16 ([Wikipedia article](https://simple.wikipedia.org/wiki/Hexadecimal_numeral_system)).
+Thus, "0x20" in hexadecimal is the number 0 + 2*16 = 32 in decimal.

-Name the file with the C program ex3.c.
-Compile it to ex3 and test it on the sample input and output files provided.
+Name the file with the C program **ex3.c**.
+Compile it to **ex3** and test it on the sample input and output files provided.

-_Tip 1:_ Carefully study the format specifiers (%i, %d, %u, %o, %x) for scanf() from the reference provided above ([http://www.cplusplus.com/reference/cstdio/scanf/](http://www.cplusplus.com/reference/cstdio/scanf/)).
+_Tip 1:_ Carefully study the format specifiers (**%i, %d, %u, %o, %x**) for **scanf()** from the reference provided above ([http://www.cplusplus.com/reference/cstdio/scanf/](http://www.cplusplus.com/reference/cstdio/scanf/)).

-_Tip 2:_ Carefully study the width specifier for printf() from the reference provided above ([http://www.cplusplus.com/reference/cstdio/printf/](http://www.cplusplus.com/reference/cstdio/printf/)).
+_Tip 2:_ Carefully study the width specifier for **printf**() from the reference provided above ([http://www.cplusplus.com/reference/cstdio/printf/](http://www.cplusplus.com/reference/cstdio/printf/)).
 There is an example on that page showing how to print a number into a field of 10 characters, preceded by blanks.

 * * *

 Exercise 4
 ----------

-Now redo Exercise 3 so that all integers in the input are strictly interpreted as decimal numbers, even if they start with a leading '0'.
+Now redo Exercise 3 so that all integers in the input are strictly interpreted as decimal numbers, even if they start with a leading '0', i.e., the number "010" is the decimal number 10, not the octal form of 8.
 (The input will not contain any hex numbers starting with '0x'.) _Tip:_ Carefully choose the format specifier (**%i, %d, %u, %o, %x**) for **scanf()**.

 For example, if the numbers input are 1, 010, 00020, 25, 1000, -200, then the output should be exactly as follows:
 <pre>